 Slim, sleek and chic, the hotel’s heated terrace pool isn’t designed for serious laps, but rather for leisurely soaks with sweeping views over Lisbon’s red roofs and tree-dotted hills.

 Bring a good book – the oversized pillows on the beds call for an hour or two of languid page-turning.

 One ground-floor Superior City View Room has been adapted for wheelchair users.

-The hotel is more suited to grown-ups, but Executive Rooms have space for an extra bed.
+Set on the side of a steep hill, the hotel's best suited to grown-ups, but kids are welcome.
+Executive Rooms have space for an extra bed.